Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 Two grants are available.
 Each covers the equivalent of three months’ trading.

-With the first SEISS grant you can claim 80% of your average earnings for three months.
-However, the grant is capped at £2,500 for each month (that is, £7,500 in total).
-It can be claimed up until 13 July 2020.
+With the first SEISS grant you could have claimed 80% of your average earnings for three months.
+However, the grant was capped at £2,500 for each month (that is, £7,500 in total).
+It could have been claimed up until 13 July 2020.

 The second grant lets you claim 70% of your average earnings for three months.
 This is capped at £2,190 for each month (that is, £6,570 in total).
-It can be claimed in August 2020.
+It can be claimed now.

 Each SEISS grant is paid in a lump sum after application, rather than in monthly instalments.